StemTBioinf/UNIXWorkshop/index.md

 Other very commonly used programs are `ls`, `touch`, `cp`, `mkdir`, `mv`, `rm`, `echo`, `cat`, `cut`, `head`, `tail`, `grep`, `wc`, `tar`, `gzip`, `gunzip` and [here](https://www.tutorialspoint.com/unix_commands/index.html) for others.

-You can read up on what program does and how it works using:
+You can read up on what program does and how it works using `man <program>`, for example:

 ```
-man "program name"
+man whoiam
 ```

+Hit `q` to quit.

 All well programmed command line tools do also report a basic help if you use them in the wrong way - like without options at all.
 Try it: